mtumilowicz/zio2-fiber-workshop/README.md

             * it's a top-level fiber
     * analogy: main function in Java then that main function will execute on the main thread
 * fiber models a running computation and instructions on a single fiber are executed sequentially
-    * fibers give no guarantees as to which thread they execute on
+    * fibers give no guarantees as to which thread they execute on at any time
 * single JVM thread will execute many fibers
 * Cats Effect and ZIO both rely on fibers
 * it’s only a data structure